 - Signed and dated Form I-821D

 - Signed and dated Form G-1145 (optional)

 - Two passport-sized photos

-- A $495 ready fee for the U.S. Department of Homeland Security money order
+- Money order for $495 for the U.S. Department of Homeland Security

-- A copy of your whole DACA renewal packet
+- Copy of your whole DACA renewal packet

-- A packet addressed to the right USCIS location
+- Packet addressed to the correct USCIS location

 There is no actual deadline for you to submit an application.
 However, considering the uncertainty of the program, you may want to renew it as early as possible.
 This applies particularly if you are a student and are in need of a DACA student loan fast.